 Step #3: Get the Rebuilt Title

-Once the repairs are complete, and the inspection paperwork is received, you can go to the DMV or the licensing division in your state.
+Once the repairs are complete and the inspection paperwork is received, you can go to your state’s DMV or the licensing division.
 You’ll need to follow the registration process and pay any associated fees.

 It can take four to six weeks for the rebuilt title to be mailed to you.
 Some states may issue a temporary registration that allows you to operate the repaired motorcycle on public roads.
 If not, you’ll need to wait for the official documentation.